hirakuni45/RX/CAN_sample/README.md

 Sample program for CAN communication using RX microcontroller
 A CAN bus transceiver has to be connected to the CAN port.
 If there are multiple channels of CAN, the communication channel is switched.
-The environment variable "LOOP" is enabled in "main.cpp".
+The environment variable "MULTI" is enabled in "main.cpp".

 ## Description
 - main.cpp